 You see, I don't know what my area code is 'cause I'm up in the Milky Way for cryin' out loud.

-, and Michael J. Nelson See more
+Performed by Michael J. Nelson See more